lunatite/starbreak-reverse-engineering/1-bypass-idle-check.md

 - **Context**: Many online games incorporate an _**idle check function**_ to monitor player activity.
 This function is designed to detect when a player has been inactive for a certain period, typically by checking if there has been any input from the player, such as mouse movements or keyboard presses.
 If the player remains inactive for too long, the game may automatically log them out.

-In Starbreak, the _**idle check function**_ will disconnect you from the game if you're inactive for over 20 minutes.
+In Starbreak, their _**idle check function**_ will disconnect you from the game if you're inactive for over 20 minutes.

 ![image](https://github.com/user-attachments/assets/3e317787-0378-4c5e-87a2-b1e51d81aa19)